Vagina Museum: 2017–2018: Pop up phase

-2019: Crowdfunding campaign and Camden Market premises
+2019: Camden Market premises

 On 21 March 2019, the Vagina Museum launched a crowdfunder to raise money to open a premises in Camden Market.

 The project was supported by Camden Council, and leader of Camden Council Georgia Gould said:

 Camden has a proud and radical history of challenging prejudice and orthodoxy, however, we acknowledge that the stigma associated with talking about gynaecological health has meant ignorance, confusion, shame, and poor medical care for too many.
 65% of 16-to-25 year olds say they have a problem using the word vagina or vulva with almost half of 18-to-24 year old women say they are too embarrassed to talk about sexual health issues.
 We are therefore incredibly excited that the Vagina Museum is seeking to establish in Camden, and hope that it is funded to provide an inclusive and intersectional centre for learning, creativity, activism, and outreach that will add immeasurably to our collective understanding of our bodies.

 The crowdfunder raised £48,945 and in October 2019, the museum moved into Camden Stables Market and began a programme of events.
 It opened its first exhibition, Muff Busters: vagina myths and how to fight them in November 2019.
 This exhibition was scheduled to end on 29 March 2020, but closed a few days earlier due to national lockdown restrictions in the UK.
 The next exhibition, Periods: A Brief History opened on 21 May 2021.

-In August 2021 the museum announced that its landlord had decided not to extend its lease beyond September of that year.
+In August 2021, the museum announced that its landlord had decided not to extend its lease beyond September.
 The Camden Market site closed but the museum retained its online presence while it sought a new premises.
 On 22 February 2022, it announced a relocation to 18 Victoria Park Square in Bethnal Green and a scheduled reopening date of 19 March 2022.

-2022-2023: Bethnal Green premises
+2022–2023: Victoria Park Square, Bethnal Green premises

 On 19 March, the Vagina Museum reopened at 18 Victoria Park Square in Bethnal Green.
 The museum opened with its exhibition Periods: A Brief History, along with a new permanent exhibition titled From A to V. Prior to the reopening, the museum was advertised on billboards in the vicinity with cheeky puns about other local businesses in the area.

-The Vagina Museum closed its Bethnal Green premises on February 2nd, 2023.
-As of March 2023 it is still looking for a new physical location.
+The Vagina Museum closed its original Bethnal Green premises on 2 February 2023.